Top 20 Things to Do in Barcelona|First-Time Visitor Guide

 It’s worth noting that Lluís Domènech i Montaner was one of Antoni Gaudí’s mentors and had a profound influence on Gaudí’s design principles.
 Visiting the Palau de la Música Catalana should be on every list of things to do in Barcelona, especially for those who appreciate the beauty of Modernist architecture.

-- 1.5 Hours
+- How long to spent: 1.5 Hours

-- Palau de la Música Catalana Tickets
+- Palau de la Música Catalana Official Website|Find on Google Map

 Recinte Modernista de Sant Pau